johnoseni1/How-to-build-your-first-Dapp-using-moralis/Readme.md

 - In order to communicate with the Moralis Server, we need to include the Moralis code in our dApp.
 Open your favorite text editor.
 I recommend [Visual Studio Code](https://code.visualstudio.com) with the [Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to make running the web page super easy.

+- Create a new file in your visual studio code called ``index.html`` and copy the following code.